© 2026 Wellness Project™

 Does Withings connect directly to Claude or ChatGPT?+

 No, Withings has no direct connection to either AI.
-Its data reaches Claude or ChatGPT through Apple Health on iPhone or Google Health Connect on Android, both of which Wellness Project already syncs.
-Once that relay is set up, the same unified history that includes your workouts, meals, and sleep also includes your Withings weight and blood pressure readings.
+Its data reaches Claude or ChatGPT through Wellness Project's new native Withings integration.
+Once you link your Withings account directly, the same unified history that includes your workouts, meals, and sleep also includes your Withings weight and body composition readings.

 What Withings metrics show up for AI to analyze?+

-Weight, body fat percentage, muscle mass, and water percentage from Withings Body+ or Body Cardio scales, plus systolic, diastolic, and heart rate from Withings BPM Connect and BPM Core monitors, all timestamped and available for Claude or ChatGPT to query alongside your other logged health data.
+Weight, body fat percentage, muscle mass, bone mass, hydration percentage, and visceral fat rating from Withings Body+, Body Cardio, or Body Scan scales, plus sleep score, sleep stages, overnight resting heart rate, and steps from a Withings watch or Sleep Mat, all timestamped and available for Claude or ChatGPT to query alongside your other logged health data.

 What kind of answers does AI give about my Withings weight trend, not just a chart?+